Iron ore futures rally on China demand optimism

 Chile's committee of ministers denied permits for Andes Iron’s $2.5 billion Dominga copper and iron mining project, Environment Minister Maisa Rojas announced on Wednesday.

-Asian stock markets struggled to make headway, after weak U.S. consumer data stoked recession worries and nudged investors toward safe assets such as bonds, while Japan's yen rose as markets doubted the Bank of Japan's policy commitments.
+Asian stock markets struggled to make headway on Thursday, after weak U.S. consumer data stoked recession worries and nudged investors toward safe assets such as bonds, while Japan's yen rose as markets doubted the Bank of Japan's policy commitments.
 MKTS/GLOB

-The most-active rebar contract on the Shanghai Futures Exchange SRBcv1 rose 0.5%, hot-rolled coil SHHCcv1 edged up 0.5%, and stainless steel SHSScv1 gained 0.3%, meanwhile wire rod SWRcv1 inched 0.2% lower.
+The most-active rebar contract on the Shanghai Futures Exchange SRBcv1rose 1.0%, hot-rolled coil SHHCcv1gained 0.9%, wire rod SWRcv1 edged up 0.6%, and stainless steel SHSScv1inched 0.1% higher.

 Coking coal futures have posted gains, after recent flooding in Queensland had caused supply outages - rail operator Aurizon have applied speed restrictions across its network while ports have been temporarily impacted, ANZ Research's note added.